vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 earlier in light of potential upcoming travel, and the fact that I have a meeting so if I do strength exercise now, my eating will be significantly delayed.

+Due to the (hopefully cameo) recurrence of abdominal pain on 2024-05-24, and potential upcoming travel, I've decided to skip strength exercises until the travel is completed (or cancelled).
+This is to save on time and energy, avoid too much delay in morning meals (that could affect my planned sleep cycle adjustment), and reduce the risk of aggravating the abdominal pain.

 ## 2024-05-24: skipped exercise due to combination of minor things